DudbridgeLab/ebf/README.md

 a Bayes factor of 3.73 would update any weaker belief to a stronger belief.
 For several common tests, an EBF of 3.73 corresponds to a p-value of around 0.05.
 EBFs of roughly 4, 15, 50 and 200 correspond to increasingly strong levels of evidence.

-In multiple testing situations, the distribution can be estimated from the ensemble of tests, giving an automatic "correction" for multiplicity.
-This is now similar to empirical Bayes methods, notably by Efron, used for obtaining posterior probabilities of hypotheses.
-Here however we focus on the evidence in the data and formally separate it from the inferential step.
+In multiple testing situations, the distribution can be estimated from the ensemble of tests, giving a version of Storey's optimal discovery procedure (ODP) for simultaneous inference.

 The EBF is a promising framework for the objective measurement and interpretation of statistical evidence.
 This package implements EBF calculations where the "data" are statistics from classical hypothesis tests.